 - Your Power of Attorney, Form 2848, if included, should be signed by an authorized person such as an officer of the plan sponsor.

 - Generally, the above items can't be signed by a plan trustee or plan administrator unless the plan is a multiemployer plan or a governmental plan governed by an independent board of trustees.

 5. Remember the limits of your compliance statement.

 The IRS' review of your VCP submission is limited to the failures and correction methods that you identify.
 The Voluntary Correction Program staff will not:

 - review the language in your plan document or plan amendments submitted to resolve late amender plan document failures; or

 - conduct a compliance review of all paperwork included with your submission to see if there are other plan document failures that may not have been noted in the VCP submission.

-If you include a determination letter application with your VCP submission, it will not be reviewed by VC.
-It will be transferred to our EP Determinations staff to process.
-They will then review your determination letter application independently.
-Once your VCP case is closed by VC, your issued compliance statement cannot be used to resolve additional failures that may be subsequently discovered by EP Determinations or Examinations staff.
+If you include a determination letter application with your VCP submission, VC will not review it but instead will transfer it to our EP Determinations staff to process.
+The Determinations Unit will then review your determination letter application independently.
+Once your VCP case is closed by VC, you can't use your issued compliance statement to resolve additional failures that may be subsequently discovered by EP Determinations or Examinations staff.